How to Replace Rear Brake Pads and Rotors on a 2016 Volkswagen Jetta

 📋 Before You Begin

-- Park on level ground and engage the parking brake.
+- Park on level ground and set the parking brake.

-- Loosen the rear wheel bolts before lifting the car.
+- Loosen the rear wheel bolts slightly before lifting.

 🔨 Step-by-Step Instructions